Vikram Vij: Personal life

-Vij married Dhalwala on December 24, 1994.
-Dhalwala was born in India but grew up in Washington, D.C.
-Vij and Dhalwala were introduced by their mothers who were old friends.
-They have two daughters, and live in Vancouver, British Columbia.
-Vij and Dhalwala are now divorced.
+Vikram has been in a relationship since his divorce.

+Vij divorced from his first wife in 2015.

+He enjoys travel, food, and wine tours, with two upcoming tours scheduled this year.
+Noted for his wine expertise, he has been featured in Sharp Magazine as a sommelier.
+Vikram Vij lives happily in Vancouver, BC.

 Notable career milestones

 Vij's Restaurant was one of the twenty featured restaurants at the James Beard Annual Gala Awards 1998, in New York City, and was invited to prepare dinner at the James Beard House.
 In 2001, Vij was invited to be a member of the prestigious gastronomic society Confrérie de la Chaîne des Rôtisseurs.
 In April 2012, Vij participated in the second annual Varli Food Festival at the Metropolitan Pavilion in Manhattan's Chelsea neighborhood, which was hosted by Top Chef's Padma Lakshmi and Indian celebrity chef Sanjeev Kapoor.
 More than 2,000 attended the festival to sample cuisine from the 60 high-profile Indian chefs including Vij.

-Vij and Dhalwala's restaurants have received numerous local awards including those from Vancouver Magazine's restaurant awards.
+Vij's restaurants have received numerous local awards including those from Vancouver Magazine's restaurant awards.
 In 1999, Vij's Restaurant was listed in the top five Vancouver restaurants in Gourmet magazine's annual restaurant awards, as well as receiving Chef of the Year from Vancouver Magazine in 2015.
 Vij himself received an Ernst and Young Entrepreneur of the Year Award for the Pacific region in hospitality and tourism in 2011.

 Vij's Restaurant has been featured in a variety of North American television broadcasts and publications, including Food Network Canada, CNN, The Globe and Mail, The New York Times, The Washington Post, Travel + Leisure, Food & Wine, Bon Appétit, Sunset magazine, and Art Culinaire.
 Omni Television made a documentary titled A Day In The Life of… Vij's, giving an intimate portrait of Vij and Dhalwala, and a behind the scene look at Vij's Restaurant.
 Vij was featured on At the Table With, a Food Network Canada series, in 2008.
 The same year Vij's Rangoli was a subject of Anthony Bourdain's No Reservations.
 Vij made his famous lamb popsicles for Giada De Laurentiis when she visited Vij's Restaurant on her Food Network series Giada's Weekend Getaways.
 Vij was a guest judge on Top Chef Canada in 2011, and was invited back for the 2012 season.
 He was also the guest of honour in a 2013 Top Chef Canada episode dedicated to Indian cuisine.
 That episode also featured the Vij's At Home packaged foods, which were sampled by the contestants.
 He was also a judge on the first ever Chopped Canada show, which premiered on Food Network Canada in January 2014 and he appeared weekly on CBC's Recipe to Riches, which began in February 2014.